Visitor Paid Parking

 Over 22,000 ePermits were issued.
 These included:

-After the Pilot concludes, there will be no requirement for visitors to pay at the Pilot sites, and residents will not need to maintain their ePermits.
+Now that the Pilot has concluded, there will be no requirement for visitors to pay at the Pilot sites, and residents will not need to maintain their ePermits.
 You don’t need to take any action; your ePermit details will remain confidential.

 What do I need to do now?

-• After 14 September: No further action is required from visitors or residents.
+No further action is required from visitors or residents.
 Payments and ePermits will no longer be required at the three pilot sites.
-Information on any future changes related to Visitor Paid Parking will be communicated when confirmed.
+Information on any future changes related to Visitor Paid Parking will be communicated.

 What will happen to the fines already issued?